Budibase/website/content/blog/data/what-is-a-database-schema.md

 Our users choose Budibase for fast, cost-effective builds, and unrivaled flexibility.
 Build your data layer, create professional UIs, and deploy finished apps, in minutes.

 Use BudibaseDB to quickly build an adaptable database schema or query eternal databases with our range of connectors.

+You might also enjoy our guide on [how to create a data model](budibase.com/blog/data/how-to-create-a-data-model).

 Start using Budibase today, for free.